 3.10.2.
 After completion of the measurement procedure as prescribed in paragraph 3.10.1., the LED light source shall be continuously operated during 1000 h at the relevant test voltage(s) and

-(a) In case of an integrated heatsink at an ambient temperature corresponding to the thermal grade chosen for type approval;
+(a) In case of an integrated heatsink at an ambient temperature corresponding to the maximum test temperature as specified in the relevant data sheet of Annex I;

-(b) In case of a specified Tb-point at a Tb-value corresponding to the thermal grade corresponding to the thermal grade chosen for type approval.
+(b) In case of a specified Tb-point at a Tb-value corresponding to the maximum test temperature as specified in the relevant data sheet of Annex I.

 3.10.3.
 After completion of the procedure as prescribed in paragraph 3.10.2., when measured according to the conditions specified in Annex 4, paragraph 5: